kaBeech/tensort/README.md

 We will also make a few adjustments to our SubAlgorithms for Magic Robustsort.

-First, we will make our Rotationsort ambidextrous.
+First, we will make our Reverse Rotationsort ambidextrous.
 This means that after each forward comparison (with a chance to rotate the smaller element to the front of the list), we will make a backward comparison (with a chance to rotate the larger element to the back of the list).

-Second, we will replace Bubblesort with a Reverse Ambidextrous Rotationsort.
+Second, we will replace Bubblesort with a Forward Ambidextrous Rotationsort.

-Instead of starting at the beginning of a list and working forward, a Reverse Rotationsort starts at the end and works back.
+Finally, we will adjust our adjudication scheme, taking the Forward Ambidextrous Rotationsort's results if there is no agreement within Supersort.

 ### A note on Robustsort and Bogosort